scillgame/scill-unity/README.md

 ## Getting Started

-There are many way on how to install this SDK into your Unity project:

-* Download the source code and add it in your Unity Assets folder.
-* Add package from git URL in Package Manager (use https://github.com/scillgame/scill-unity.git)
-* Download the source code, open in Visual Studio or Rider and compile to DLLs, copy DLLs, and assets (prefabs) into your Unity Asset folder

 Extensive documentation, getting started guides and example code can be found in our [SCILL Unity SDK documentation](https://developers.scillgame.com/sdks/unity.html). https://developers.scillgame.com/sdks/unity.html